marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 The path of evolution is not a circle but a spiral.
 We are a better humanity than the angels were when they were human during the Moon Period, and the animals which will be human during the Jupiter Period will be a better humanity than we.
 As the lowest globe at that time will be in the Etheric Region, only a vehicle made of ether will then be used by any being.
 The finer forces of nature will be available to all during that time, and the humanity of the Jupiter Period as well as ourselves will be able to wield the lightning.
 Therefore it is necessary that they should know by experience the nature of pain which may be inflicted by the misuse of a superior power.
 To give them the necessary compassion they have been made in certain respects like ourselves, capable of feeling the pain and suffering incident to physical existence.
 Thus from the present evil there will come good to both man and beast.

-[58]

 The fact must nevertheless be taken into consideration that there is woe in store for him by whom evil comes.
 The lower kingdoms act as stepping-stones for the higher.
 Did not the mineral exist, plant life would be an impossibility, for it could not take root and obtain the sustenance necessary for growth.
 If there were no plants, animal and man would have no means of obtaining earth bodies.
 The service rendered by the lower to the higher as stepping-stones can only be paid for by service.
 The higher owes the lower a debt of gratitude.
 Christ recognized this, that without pupils there could be no teacher, and in gratitude for the privilege of teaching and bringing into the world the wonderful Christian religion He washed His disciples' feet.
 In future aeons the lower kingdoms now action as stepping-stones and a means of growth and experience to us will need help and service, which must then be given by us.
 Thus the human race, which now abuses the animals, will then have to act as their servitors, aiding them to attain the very utmost from the school of evolution as it will be carried on in that day.
 The animal spirits whose bodies we now torture and destroy will in that day become our pupils, and it will be our duty as their guardians to help them grow and propagate the life we now deprive them of.

-[59]

-THE NECESSITY OF REBIRTH
+### <h3 id="question-19">Question No. 19: THE NECESSITY OF REBIRTH</h3>
-Question No. 19.

 For those brought up in the teachings of Spiritualism and Swedenborgianism it is easy enough to accept the fact of life hereafter and of incidental purgatorial experience therein, but it is not easy for them to understand why it is not feasible for the individual to obtain all the experience necessary for progression in the spiritual world without returning to the physical plane for rebirth in new bodies.
 If there is an imperative reason for periodical returns to the flesh as Rosicrucianism sees it, will you not state this briefly but explicitly?

 Answer: The necessity for rebirth has two phases, one physical and one spiritual.
 If the mineral components of our bodies did not crystallize, and it were thus possible for us to keep them young and pliable for millions of years, it would not be necessary to take rebirth; we could learn the lessons of life through the unbroken stretch of ages.
 But on account of our ignorance and abuse of this body it does not usually last a great deal more than three score and ten years, as the tradition is, and probably not much more than half that time as an average.
 Hence if we lived here only one short life of thirty or forty years, we would be unable to learn all the lessons which should be taught us in this environment, and that would be a waster of energy.
 We, as human beings, would not think of building an elaborate school and furnishing all the equipment for teaching the pupils and then graduate them after one day's attendance; but that would be exactly analogous to a cosmic system which would require the attendance of pupils at the school of life during only one life-day.
 When the first school day is over we send the child home to assimilate his lesson and prepare for the next day's schooling, and so on through many days and years.

 Similarly, the divine Hierarchies who guide our evolution send us to school on earth each life-day, and at the close thereof we are called to our heavenly home to rest and prepare for the schooling of the next life-day.
 It would be an absolute impossibility for our schoolmasters to cram all the wisdom to be leaned in the school into the head of any pupil, were he ever so precocious, if the time were limited to one day.
 But given many successive days, which in the end amount to years, they are able to impart gradually all their knowledge to him.
 Similarly in life's school: cosmic wisdom and cosmic love cannot be taught in a short time; it takes age, for the divine qualities are not mushroom growths which can be attained over night.
 They resemble rather the sturdy oak which requires a century to develop, but which has a sturdiness and strength not even remotely approached by the mushroom.

-[61]

 Furthermore, the constitution of and conditions in the spiritual worlds render them unsuitable for the phases of progression which man must learn in the physical world.
 At the present time mankind is developing the mind by the use of right thought, which has to be turned into right action, and this can best be done in a realm where conditions are firm and rigid.
 When an inventor visualizes a machine or contrivance it may seem to work splendidly in his mind, but the wheels which revolve so nicely in his the mental world where interpenetration is the law are often found to rub against each and be in each other's way when the model is made in physical material.
 This shows that his thought was wrong, and he is then forced to go to work and correct the mistake or abandon his project.
 Thus the physical condition acts as a corrective, and by showing him his mistake makes it possible for him to learn gradually to evolve the right thought and embody it in a machine that will work.
 Similarly, a man who undertakes a business project thinks out in detail how it should work, but subsequent developments often teach him that he has miscalculated.
 Thus he also, by his mistakes, is shown where his thought was wrong, and is given the opportunity to correct it.

 These things cannot be learned in the spiritual world, where one goes out of a window or up the chimney, just as easily as through a door, because there everything is fluidic and plastic.
 Being divine, we have infinite possibilities latent in us, we are gods in the making.
 Thought is a creative power, and unless we learn how to use it in the right manner it will prove a curse instead of a blessing, both to ourselves and the creatures who are to be helped by us in future ages.
 In that case we should be unable to help them in the creation of suitable vehicles, as we have been helped and are being helped by other higher than we in the scale of evolution, and we would create monstrosities.
 Therefore the school of earth is an absolute necessity to teach us to think right, and thereby create right in both the denser and the finer cosmic substances with which we have to work.

-REBIRTH OF CHILDREN
+### <h3 id="question-20">Question No. 20: REBIRTH OF CHILDREN</h3>
-Question No. 20.

 It is stated in the Rosicrucian teachings that children who die in infancy are brought to rebirth in from one to twenty years.
 Do they return to the same station in life, or do they sometimes return to a different environment, more or less desirable, from wealth to poverty, or vice versa?

-[63]

 Answer: This question was asked years ago when the writer was a novice in the investigation of the spiritual world, and it was answered correctly at that time.
 But later investigations make it possible to give more detail based upon what has actually happened in a considerable number of cases.
 Notes were made of the results at the time of the investigations, but these have been mislaid.
 Nevertheless, according to our recollection, it was found that out of twenty children we watched who came to rebirth within five years of the time of death, fifteen or sixteen went back into the same family.
 It can be seen at the time when a child dies whether it will be a long or a short time in the invisible worlds.
 We therefore selected another group of twenty which are still in the invisible world and not expected to take rebirth until ten or more years have passed.
 But the tendencies are already quite plainly shown, for when a Spirit seeks rebirth it is usually drawn to the prospective mother years before it enters the womb, and sometimes women still unmarried are surrounded by their prospective children even before they have become engaged.
 Judging from this fact what the results will be, we find that out of the group of twenty only three are staying with their former mothers; the other seventeen are scattered among other families, and two of them are keeping company with small girls, showing that they are waiting for them to grow up and become their mothers.

 This tendency of Spirits who are seeking embodiment to follow their prospective mothers around for years sometimes gives rise to laughable and embarrassing situations in connections with mediums who do not understand the conditions.
 We remember the case of a young lady who went to a seance and was told that she had a child in spirit land who was standing beside her and calling her mother.
 Naturally she denied the allegation indignantly, and arose and left the meeting.
 So there was a case where both were right through making diametrically opposite statements; each thought the other dishonest because each lacked the knowledge to reconcile the seemingly irreconcilable.

-DO TWO WRONGS MAKE A RIGHT?
+### <h3 id="question-21">Question No. 21: DO TWO WRONGS MAKE A RIGHT?</h3>
-Question No. 21.

 You state that from the spiritual point of view all things are good, or words to that effect.
 But take, for instance the unspeakably vile and dastardly crimes being inflicted on the helpless civilian population of some of the nations in the war zone.
 The theory of rebirth might argue that these wretched people thus suffering may have committed similar atrocities in previous existences, but even so do two wrongs make a right?
 In view of such conditions one feels almost driven at times to take refuge behind that philosophical doctrine which teaches that the report of the senses is illusory, the bad-dream theory, as an explanation of the evil in the world; or simple materialism, which of course, from its nature does not need to make any of the explanations expected of spiritual teaching.
 Is there another solution to the problem?

-[65]

 Answer: Yes, indeed, there is, for although we with our finite minds are unable to grasp the intricate details of the tangled web of destiny, still the broad outline of the law of love which works for good through what seems to be evil may be readily discerned by every one.
 But before we enter into direct discussion of the question, allow us to correct our correspondent.
 We do not say that all things are good, for if that were true it would be well to continue these atrocities of which our correspondent speaks.
 Instead, we have always maintained and do still assert that every evil is really good in the making-that is to say, out of that condition something good will come.
 We do not shrink from calling a cloud a cloud, but we also point to the silver lining which shows that beyond and back of the cloud the Sun still shines as beautifully as ever.
 And if the sorrow and suffering caused by this war are the means of finally abolishing wars from the face of the earth, surely the cost is not too great.

-[66]

 From you remark that the theory of rebirth argues that the wretched people mentioned may have committed kindred atrocities in previous existences, it is evident that you are under the common misconception that all present conditions must be referred to actions in past lives, and that you are either unaware of or have failed to take into consideration the fact that every moment of our lives we are generating new destiny at the same time that we are working out our old scores.
 This great and important fact was set forth in the ancient Greek mythology, where the Fates are represented as three-past, present, and future; also in the Norse mythology, where the three Norns, Urda, Skuld, and Verdande, are spinning the thread of fate and unraveling it again.
 Nor is fate simply a measure to get even.
 If in one life A stole from B and ruined him, we must not assume that a following life B is going to become dishonest and steal from A. That would indeed be a bad solution of the problem, for it is surely better for a man to lose his money altogether than to retrieve it at the expense of his honesty.

 Similarly, supposing that in a previous existence, as suggested, the present victims of military atrocity were guilty of atrocities against those who are now causing them suffering, it would have been far better for their soul growth if they had no revenge rather than in this present life to be made into savage beasts.
 If the latter were the way the law works, then cruelties and atrocities would multiply, and one could only shudder to think of what is in store for humanity in the next life when the injured civilian of today wreaks vengeance upon the heads of the present military aggressors.

-[67]

 But, thank God, that is not so, A study of the Memory of Nature has shown conclusively the truth of the spiritual teaching that hate ceases not by hate, but by love and service.
 It has been found in all the cases investigated by the writer-and they number hundreds-that whenever in one life a person has injured another, the suffering brought upon himself by the act during the purgatorial expiation following death has compelled realization and repentance, at least in a measure. he is then placed in a position where he may render some service to the one he injured when both return to physical life.
 If he grasps the opportunity, well and good; then both parties are benefited; peace on earth and good will are fostered.
 If he refuses he is placed in a position where coals of fire are heaped upon his head, and then in the third life he may be induced to pay the debt of service.
 Or he may be made the victim of some one else's wrong-doing and thus learn the sympathy and fellow feeling which induces the required service.
 But whatever the method, and the possible methods are legion, in some way or other the debt of hate will eventually be repaid by love, for that is the only way that humanity can grow better.

 Applying these ideas to the present problem of the sufferings of the civilian population in the war zone (War World I), and while admitting that the past may have something to do with it in some cases, it is undoubtedly a fact that a vast amount of new destiny is now being generated, both by the aggressors and the victims.
 Neither should it be forgotten that the aggressors are suffering great tribulations themselves as well as their victims.
 It is a time of suffering all around, and the purgatorial experiences of those who are now allowing their lower nature to run riot will be exceedingly severe.
 Then when a new life begins and they are placed in a position where they meet their victims, the subconscious memory of the purgatorial suffering will engender the vast majority a desire to make adequate amend, so that out of the fiery furnace of the present affliction there will come a reign of peace on earth and good will among men.

-REBIRTH AND SEX
+### <h3 id="question-22">Question No. 22: REBIRTH AND SEX</h3>
-Question No. 22.

 While Theosophy, representing the wisdom of the East, and the Rosicrucian Philosophy, the wisdom of the West, agree in many respects, there are certain points in which there is a difference between the teachings of these two schools of occultism.
 One of these points is concerning rebirth.
 Theosophy teaches that the interval between earth lives of the average ego is about five thousand years, while the Rosicrucians hold that it is about one thousand years.
 With reference to the sex of the Ego the Rosicrucians teach that male and female embodiments alternate, while Theosophy holds that the alternation of sex is not in individual lives but by series; that is, a series of seven male embodiments alternates with a female series of equal number.
 Will you kindly explain these discrepancies?

 Answer: It is our invariable rule never to criticize or belittle the teachings of any other spiritual movement.
 Therefore we can only say that your are correct with respect to the teachings of the Rosicrucians, that the Ego is ordinarily reborn twice during the time it takes the sun by precession to go through a sign of the zodiac, namely 2,100 years.
 It is also taught that these embodiments are alternately male and female because the conditions on earth do not so appreciably change during two thousand years, and the purpose is to give the Ego all the lessons that can be drawn from experiences on earth under each sign, these varying from the man and the woman.
 Thus if the Ego is born once as a man and the next time as a woman under the same sign, it will learn practically all the lessons that can be extracted from the conditions existing on earth under such planetary vibrations.

-[70]

 Each neophyte is given the proof of this shortly after Initiation: he is first told to watch a certain Ego who is passing out of the body.
 Then he continues to watch its life in the invisible world for a year or two, and when an embodiment is found for it he knows the absolute truth of the doctrine of rebirth.
 He is always given for this demonstration an Ego which passes out as a child, and therefore seeks a quick re-embodiment.